 ⚡️ Gatekeeper Expert: Team Contracts ⚡️

-How to grant users visibility of all contracts coming through the pipeline for their team
+How to give your users visibility of all contracts coming through the pipeline for their team

 Restore Visibility